puppetlabs/puppet-docs/source/pe/2.5/install_automated.markdown

 * Run the installer with the `-s <FILE>` flag, which saves  an answer file without installing
 * Write one by hand

-**You must hand-edit any pre-made answer file before using it,** as new nodes will need, at a minimum, a unique agent certname.
+**You must hand edit any pre-made answer file before using it,** as new nodes will need, at a minimum, a unique agent certname.

 Editing Answer Files
 -----